as228gn/graphql/README.md

      - **Configure Environment Variables:** Set up the `.env` file with required environment variables.
 ### Testing with Postman:
 - Import the Collection
 Download the `API-Assignment.postman_collection.json` file from the repo.
 Import it to postman.
-To view documentation press view complete documentation.
 - Set Up Environment Variables
 Download the `GraphQl.postman_environment.json` file from the repo.
 Import it to postman.
 - Run the Tests